pdxparrot/assets/SETUP.md

     * NPC -> Weather, World (and NPC if that's the desired behavior)
     * World -> Weather
 * Player Settings
+  * Default icon needs to be set here for now
   * Set any desired Splash Images/Logos
   * Color Space: Linear (or Gamma if targeting old mobile/console platforms)
     * Fix up any Grahics API issues that this might cause (generally this means disabling Auto Graphics APIs on certain platforms)
   * Enable Static and Dynamic Batching if they aren't already
+  * Set Dedicated Server to use IL2CPP if desired
   * Verify that the Bundle Identifer is set correctly
   * Ensure that Graphics Jobs are enabled
     * WebGL often has this disabled by default